This is a PR framework for startups.

 But working with startups is also a risky business.
 Most startups perish, and many founders are inexperienced.

-Many startups need help getting their PR strategy sorted out — despite being bootstrapped and fighting the odds.
+Many startups need help sorting out their PR strategy — despite being bootstrapped and fighting the odds.

 Here we go: